GrassLab/osdi2020/00_setup/README.md

-# OSDI Lab
+# Setup

-This repo is for OSDI 2020 lab0
+This directory contains the basic procedure of running code on qemu

 ## Requirements